akeneo/pim-docs/cookbook/catalog/common/update.rst

 Use the CategoryUpdater to Update a Category
 --------------------------------------------

-Here we can apply many property updates on any fields of a category.
+Here we can apply several property updates on any fields of a category.

 .. code-block:: php